-Masks, cameras, appointments at City Council Tuesday's City Council meeting, following an hour-long discussion KUB's future, saw Mayor Indya Kincannon address her recent order requiring arryone in a city building to wear The mayor noted that over the past two weeks cases of COVID-19 have doubled in the county and called that a "big uptick."
-The order applies to all city-owned or leased buildings and she said it applies not only to employees but anyone entaring the buildings "I don't have the explicit authority but everyone one should wear a mask as a common courtesy," Kincannon said, adding, "I want to lead by example."
-The mayor added that anyone entering a city building without a mask will be given one to wear The order does not apply to children under 12 years old or people with a qualifying medical condition.
+Masks, cameras, appointments at City Council By Mike Steely Senior Writer steelym@knoxfocu Tuesday's City Council meeting, following an hour-long discussion on KUB's future, saw Mayor Indya Kincannon address her recent order requiring anyone in a city building to wear The mayor noted that over the past two weeks cases of COVID-19 have doubled in the county and called that a 'big uptick.'
+The order applies to all city-owned or leased buildings and she said it applies not only to employees but anyone entering the buildings "I don't have the explicit authority but everyone one should wear a mask as a common courtesy," Kincannon said, adding, "I want to lead by example."
+The mayor added that anyone entering a city building without a mask will be given one to wear.
+The order does not apply to children under 12 years old or people with a qualifying medical condition.
 She said the city would be putting signs up.
-Later last week, Mayor Kincannon extended the mask order to all city buses and trollies.
-If riders don't have one they will be given a mask.
-She also said that a provider has cameras for the police department.
+Later last week, Mayor Kincannor extended the mask order to all city buses and trollies.
+If riders don't have one they will be given a mask She also said that a provider has selected in the search for body cameras for the police department.

-Filling in the GAP Grandparents As Parents take care of kids when Mom or Dad can't Probably few would disagr ferent circumstances in which a child can grow up and do well, the best environment to be raised in is with two responsible and involved parents.
+Filling in the GAP Grandparents As Parents take care of kids when Mom or Dad can't By Bill Howard Probably few would disagree ferent circumstances in which a child can grow up and do well, the best environment to be raised in is with two responsible and involved parents.
 Of course, not every child has the luxury of living in such an arrangement.
 A number of events or circumstances can limit, or outright prevent, a parent from being involved in the child's upbringing.
 Some children wind up in foster care.
-It's well known a wide array of outcomes, ranging from being a God-send to a nightmare Other kids wind up with various family members, including, increasingly, grandparents.
+It's well known that the foster care system has a wide array of outcomes, ranging from being a God-send to a nightmare.
+Other kids wind up with various family members, including increasingly, grandparents.
 In Knox County, as in other places, such caregivers have a valuable resource to help them.
-The program - Grandparents As Parents - is a part of the Community Action Committee's Office on Aging, GAP's program manager in Tracy Van de Vate purpose of it is to support grandparents and other relatives rais ing a family member as their child," said Van de Vate.
-"It also could be an aunt, uncle, or sibling because of all sorts of reasons.
-"We connect people to resourc-es and services," Van de Vate said "Refore Covid-19 we had actual in-person support group meetings.
+The program - Grandparents As Parents - is a part of the Community Action Committee's Office on Aging.
+GAP's program manager is Tracy Van de Vate started 20 years ago, and the purpose of it is to support grandparents and other relatives rais ing a family member as their child," said Van de Vate.
+"It also could be an aunt, uncle, or sibling that is raising a younger sibling because of all sorts of reasons."
+"We connect people to resources and services," Van de Vate said.
+"Before Covid-19 we had actual in-person support group meetings.
 Now we're doing a weekly conference call meeting so that they can connect with Continued on page 2

-Stanley on her porch June 24.
+Ms. Ermal Stanley on her porch June 24.
 Ms. Stanley or "Oogie," a nickname her father gave her has been a GAP client for five years.
-She been raising her 14-year-old granddaughter for about ten years.
+She's been raising her 14-year-old granddaughter for about ten years.
 "The meetings they have are so beautiful," she said.
-"You're there with other people who are Photo by Bill Howard.
+"You're there with other people who are in the same situation.
+Photo by Bill